-The Company enters into long term financing to reduce its reliance on shorter term financing.
-This bond will allow the Company to further reduce the potential variability in interest rates.
+To mitigate this risk, the Company enters into long term financing to reduce its reliance on shorter-term financing.
+This will allow the Company to further reduce the potential variability in interest rates.
 The Company also continuously seeks the accreditation of its projects with various financial institutions to provide its customers with financing options.